pipehappy1/SES2020spring/README.md

 4 units are planned for the first 4 weeks.
 Each unit will contain at least 2 parts.
 The 1st part will discuss general practice and methodology around software engineering and this serves as the general topic across the board.
 The second part will introduce some tools or library and show how to use them.
 It’s highly recommended that you should do your research about this tool or library before the classroom and practice with it after the class.
 The classroom time will be question/answer time and I will stay online to answer your question through Github issues, QQ, and Wechat.

+## Unit 1: Introduction to Software Engineering and Git

 ## Unit 2: Agile Programming